 Wander along the South Bank

 An oldie, but a goodie.
 The South Bank is home to dozens of street performers, the National Theatre, outdoor food markets, second-hand book stalls and God knows what else.
-Sometimes there’s a giant purple upside-down inflatable cow called the Udderbelly.
+There’s also a great little fringe theatre called Udderbelly.
 See what’s on here.

 Spend the day at Ally Pally